-Fariha had already prepared two glasses and had retrieved a bottle of wine from somewhere in the tent.
-She poured herself a small glass and was more generous with Hasib’s portion.
+Fariha prepared two glasses and retrieved a bottle of wine from somewhere in the tent.
+She poured herself a small glass and was generous with distributing Hasib’s portion.

 “He is your father too, despite the argument you and father are having,” Fariha spoke softly.

 “Avoiding the husband question are we?”
 Hasib asked, smiling.

 “You are avoiding the father question!”
 Fariha responded raising her voice in defense.

 Fariha immediately realized that it was almost midnight and hardly a time to be speaking loudly, especially when the other tents were so close.
 She placed one hand over her mouth and listened intently for any response from outside.
 Hasib watched her with a grin and then laughed.

 “You don’t need to be so paranoid, if anyone hears you, I’ll just hide.
 You’ve already demonstrated your diversion and cover up skills.
 You’ve become quite the manipulator,” Hasib teased.

 “I deny everything,” Fariha responded, smiling.
 “As for the husband situation, I think I’ll die an old maid.
 My personal opinion is continually ignored.”

 “If you continue to be ignored, you’re more likely to take part in an arranged marriage set up by father,” Hasib said.
 “We both know how that’s going to turn out.”